frozeman/meteor-simple-modal/README.md

 ## Usage

-To use the modal with a Session trigger simply add the modal somewhere in you template:
+To use the modal with a Session trigger simply add the modal somewhere in your template:

     {{#simpleModal trigger="mySessionVariableName" class="some-custom-class"}}
         // html content